-4.8.3.2.
+4.6.3.2.
 (Emergency) Active Travel Fund

-DCC has successfully implemented several active travel initiatives across the County, some of which are now being retained for longer periods of time.
+DCC has successfully implemented several active travel initiatives across the County, many of which are now being retained permanently.
 All have been introduced considering the needs of access for local bus services with improvements wherever possible.
 These are now being considered as to how they can help form longer corridors for improved bus access, alongside walking and cycling.